MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 </tbody>
 </table>

 A contingency table of the column proportions is computed in a similar way, where each column proportion is computed as the count divided by the corresponding column total.
-Table \@ref(tab:colPropSpamNumber) shows such a table, and here the value 0.271 indicates that 27.1% of emails with no numbers were spam.
-This rate of spam is much higher than emails with only small numbers (5.9%) or big numbers (9.2%).
+Table \@ref(tab:colPropSpamNumber) shows such a table, and here the value 0.729 indicates that 72.9% of emails with no numbers were spam.
+This rate of spam is much lower than emails with only small numbers (94.1%) or big numbers (90.8%).
 Because these spam rates vary between the three levels of `number` (`none`, `small`, `big`), this provides evidence that the `spam` and `number` variables are associated in this data set.

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>(\#tab:colPropSpamNumber)A contingency table with column proportions for the `type` and `number` variables.</caption>